AMC Gremlin: Marketplace and reception

-Future U.S. Presidents
+Future U.S. presidents

 Two former U.S. presidents drove AMC Gremlins during their younger days.

 "Bill Clinton drove the back roads of Northwest Arkansas in his green AMC Gremlin" during his 1974 campaign for the only attempt he made for a seat in the United States Congress.

 An AMC Gremlin with a Levi interior was owned by the George H. W. Bush family and driven by George W. Bush in 1973 while getting his Master of Business Administration (MBA) degree.

-Collectibility

-Scarcity, and the fact that it is a 1970s car, makes the Gremlin collectible, and it has a following among old car hobbyists and collectors of historic vehicles.
-In some cases, the Gremlin enjoys "a cult-like following in today's collectible car market".
-In 2007, Business Week reported that 1970s cars such as the Gremlin were increasingly attractive to buyers, and an insurance provider for collector-car owners reported that values were rising at that time.